BenjaminBest/DetectPublicApiChanges/README.md

 ```

 ### Commandline Parameters
-A selftest is build in and can be invoked by just running the EXE without a parameter:
+A self test is build in and can be invoked by just running the EXE without a parameter:
 > DetectPublicApiChanges.exe

 Then the application tests the DetectPublicApiChanges solution itself and should generate a report without any changes, because it does compare the same version.
 Make sure the EXE is located in the bin folder and the solution is above that.

+Most likely unit test projects should not be recognized in the change detection process, therefore a regex filter exists.
+With the option
+> --regexFilter "/.Tests"

+a regex filter can be defined which filters all projects out that **matches**.
+The regex is analyzed in a non case sensitive way.

 ### Logging
 The application uses log4net for logging.
-Be aware that using debug causes the logfiles to grow rapidly.
+Be aware that using debug causes the log files to grow rapidly.

 Implementation
 --------------